Vishwajeetkumar17/Live-Location-Tracking/README.md

 2. Check the server status and API connections
 3. Test registration and login functionality
 4. View detailed error messages and environment information

-### Common Issues and Solutions

-#### 1. "Unexpected token '<', "<!DOCTYPE "... is not valid JSON"

-This error occurs when the API is returning HTML instead of JSON.
-Possible causes:

-- The API endpoint doesn't exist
-- The server isn't running
-- There's a network or CORS issue

-**Solution**:
-- Use the debug tool to test the API endpoints
-- Check the server console for errors
-- Ensure the correct API base URL is being used

-#### 2. Maps Not Loading

-If the map doesn't load but your location coordinates appear:

-- Check your internet connection
-- Verify that OpenStreetMap isn't blocked on your network
-- Look for console errors related to Leaflet

-#### 3. Location Not Updating

-If your location isn't being tracked:

-- Ensure you've granted location permissions in your browser
-- Check that the "Start Tracking" button has been clicked
-- Verify your device has GPS capabilities

-## API Endpoints

-### Authentication

-- `POST /api/register` - Register a new user
-- `POST /api/login` - Login with email and password

-### Location

-- `POST /api/location` - Save current location (requires authentication)
-- `GET /api/locations` - Get location history (requires authentication)

-### System

-- `GET /api/health` - Check if server is running

-## License

-This project is licensed under the MIT License.